← All posts

 Read done, Grep done: executing = [] -> Bash starts alone

-Inside a parallel batch there’s one more governor: a semaphore caps how many tools run at once, its capacity set by the MAX_TOOL_CONCURRENCY environment variable, default 10.
+Inside a parallel batch there’s one more governor.
+A semaphore caps how many tools run at once, its capacity set by the MAX_TOOL_CONCURRENCY environment variable, default 10.

 assistant message · block order = model output order concurrency-safe batch — running together tool_1 Read tool_2 Grep tool_3 Read tool_4 Bash queued · _can_execute waits tool_results — each carries its own tool_use_id pair by id ⇒ finish order may scramble, still correct make_missing_tool_results — fill any gap with is_error exactly one result per call ⇒ history stays closed next turn: [ history · assistant · results ] → normalize → API (matched by id)